Governing Correctness in LLM-Assisted Development

 2. Meta AI Research.
 "Know When To Stop: A Study of Semantic Drift in Text Generation."
 Meta AI.
 2024. https://ai.meta.com/research/publications/know-when-to-stop-a-study-of-semantic-drift-in-text-generation/

-Robert Englander spent more than four decades building and leading software systems, most recently as Lead Principal Engineer at Atlassian.
+Robert Englander spent more than four decades building and leading software systems.
 He has retired from corporate life and now works as an independent advisor, author, and researcher focused on distributed systems, desktop architectures using local LLMs, and software engineering in the age of AI.
 He is the author of several O'Reilly books and has spoken at numerous industry conferences, and is currently completing a practitioner's guide to applying SSE in the construction of LLM-assisted systems.
 This article was developed with the assistance of Claude (Anthropic) — the author governed the process, the model executed within those constraints — the discipline this article describes, applied to the article itself.